What is the Writing Test?

 The test can't be paused: Be sure you have enough time to complete the test.
 Don't forget to double check your internet connection and device battery as these might influence your test results.

-Results are shown at test's end: The final score will be based on the following proficiency scale:
+Results are shown at the test's end: The final score will be based on the following proficiency scale:

 The Basic level means that you don't have the necessary skills to do tasks in that language and that you'll have another opportunity to take the test.